jsalt2019-diadet/jsalt2019-diadet/egs/jsalt2019-diadet/v2/README.md

        - Test datasets for dev/eval with automatic diarization based on ground truth VAD
        - Test datasets for dev/eval with automatic diarization based on energy VAD

+ - run_035_extract_xvectors_for_tracking_with_slid_win.sh
+    - Extract x-vectors for spk tracking test data using a sliding window of 1.5s adn 50% overlap
+        - Test datasets for dev/eval based on energy VAD

+ - run_036_extract_xvectors_for_tracking_with_slid_win_gtvad.sh
+    - Extract x-vectors for spk tracking test data using a sliding window of 1.5s adn 50% overlap
+        - Test datasets for dev/eval based on grountruth VAD

  - run_040_train_spkdet_be.sh
     - Trains PLDA back-end for speaker detection